-I love simplicity and with Halloween around the corner, I cannot wait to make some quick yet amazing treats for the kids.
+I love the simplicity and with Halloween around the corner, I cannot wait to make some quick yet amazing treats for the kids.
 Have I mentioned that I love simplicity?

 Set your working stage.
 Shop for the essentials, look for coupons, and go through your pantry for the other stuff.